All Episodes

 The threat of sexual assault at the beach, a place

-you'd normally associated with joy and happiness and fun, becoming
+you've normally associated with joy and happiness and fun, becoming

-a side of tragedy is against something you women always
+a side of tragedy is against something.

-have that Like if I talk to my students, you know,
+Women also like if I talk to my students, you know,

 young students, female students in the university, they always have